Barachia/SpeechAPIDemo/README.md

 ---
 JAVA application demonstrating the use of the net-speech-api for kaldigstserver.

 Large parts of the code are based on https://github.com/Kaljurand/net-speech-api, and this code can be used as a starting point for a client using kaldigstserver (https://github.com/alumae/kaldi-gstreamer-server).

-You can compile this program using:
+If you want to compile and package yourself, you need to install the HMIMiddlewareAbstractionLayer first, if this is not yet in your local Maven repository.
+You can do this with the 'installHMIMiddleware.sh/bat'.
+If this is installed, you can compile this program using:

 `$ mvn package`

-Run the application using:
+Run the application afterwards using (or use the run.bat/sh):

 `$ java -jar target/SpeechAPIDemo-1.0.jar server:port [userid] [contentid]`